ester-avv/ester-avv/README.md

 ### Glad to see you here!
 I’m a full-stack developer in progress.
-I have been studying JS and web tools for a year, I am continuously learning about software development, and right now I am learning some backend tools.
+I have been studying JS and web tools for a year, I am continuously learning about software development, and right now I am learning some Python and C#.

 My career transitioned from civil engineering to software development in 2022,  I was always amazed by the technology and new solutions, and that's why I jumped into this software journey.